Laguna1/catalog-react-redux-capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 ## React-Redux-Capstone
-This the the capstone project aat the end of the react-redux module of Microverse main technical curriculum.
+This the the capstone project at the end of the react-redux module of [Microverse](https://www.microverse.org/) main technical curriculum.

 The project is a single page application built with React and Redux This projest has two pages:
 - one page with a list of meals that could be filtered by categories
 - and one page for the each meal with the meal`s details.
-All data was retrieved from the API, the catalogue of meals,   [Meals DB:](https://www.themealdb.com/api.php)
+- All data was retrieved from the API, the catalogue of meals,   [Meals DB:](https://www.themealdb.com/api.php)

 ![Main Page](./src/assets/images/MainPage.png)
 ![Meal detail Page](./src/assets/images/MealDetailPage.png)